 You may also feel a little “fuller” than normal for a while, thanks to your ovaries being bigger after the hormone treatment.

 And, to avoid unwanted pregnancy (if you have a partner with sperm), you’ll be advised to avoid having unprotected sex for a week, in case any of those extra eggs are still hanging around.

 But it’s possible to have more severe symptoms that need hospital treatment.
-In extremely rare cases, severe OHS can lead to death.
+In extremely rare cases, severe OHSS can be life-threatening.